Sleep Room: (2001-2002)

-Weston, Cook and King overhauled the Sleep Room sound and began developing a more challenging catalogue of sounds while keeping an eye out for a replacement bass player.
+In 2003, Oli Griffiths parted company with the group.
+Weston, Cook, and King began developing a more challenging catalogue of sounds for the group, while keeping an eye out for a replacement bass player.

-Shut Window's, Draw Curtain's, and acclaim (2003-2006)

-While drinking in The Hope and Anchor, a pub in Wokingham, Cook came in contact with Griffiths' replacement David Treasure; a talented session musician looking to be part of something more creative than his regular fee-paying cover band work.
-Treasure joined the band, and following a short live stint in Reading, Sleep Room were ready with their developed sound, and new progressive material.
-In 2004 Sleep Room once again stepped into the recording studio, this time opting for the professional services of producer and engineer Lewis Childs and Earth Terminal in Odiham.
+Cook came in contact with David Treasure at a pub in Wokingham, The Hope and Anchor.
+Treasure was a session musician looking to be part of something more creative than his regular fee-paying cover band work.
+Treasure joined the band starting with a short live stint in Reading.
+Sleep Room was then ready with their newly developed sound and progressive material.

-The record, Shut Windows, Draw Curtains, was received to critical acclaim, attracting attention from BBC radio, getting regular airplay on BBC Radio Berkshire and even Gideon Coe's radio show on BBC Radio 6 where their song "Patriot" won "Download of the month" With a darker and more complex sound, the record housed some long pieces, notably the outstandingly accomplished tracks "Dave & Sarah", and "Brand New Day".
+In 2004, Sleep Room returned to the recording studio, this time opting for the professional services of producer and engineer Lewis Childs and Earth Terminal in Odiham.
+This brought about the record Shut Windows, Draw Curtains receiving positive critical review and regular airplay on BBC Radio Berkshire.
+BBC Radio 6 also featured their song "Patriot" on a radio show and it won "Download of the month".

-Sleep Room were on a roll, and after another successful if sporadic run of live performances, they were back in the studio to record their new collection of tracks, the album - It Still Moves All The Same.
-This proved to be their breakthrough, and amongst even more critical acclaim, Sleep Room attracted support gigs for then signed Reading act The Cooper Temple Clause among others, and a chance to feature in the national music event the Oxjam Festival and even selling albums in America.
+After some additional live performances, Sleep Room returned to the studio to record their new collection of tracks, the album - It Still Moves All The Same, attracting support gigs and they performed in the national music event, the Oxjam Festival, and began selling albums in the United States of America.

-The now distinct Sleep Room sound was captured fantastically by Childs once again at Earth Terminal, featuring some strange recording techniques.
-In their single "The Souvenir", a song penned in reference to the anxiety suffered by his friend during a break-up, Cook was made to stand in the roof of the barn to sing into the rafters, while Weston had his guitar kicked to spark strange atmospherics.
-Cook sang the entire lead vocal to the haunting "Mechanical Republic" standing outside in a field, buffeted by wind and rain.